alteryx/featuretools/docs/source/guides/dfs_with_dask_entitysets.rst

 Entity Limitations
 ******************
 When creating a Featuretools ``Entityset`` that will be made of Dask entities, there is only one major limitation to be aware of.
-All of the entities used to create the entityset must be of the same type, either all Dask entities or all pandas entities.
-Featuretools does not support creating mixed entitysets containing a mix of Dask and pandas entities.
+All of the entities used to create the ``EntitySet`` must be of the same type, either all Dask entities or all pandas entities.
+Featuretools does not support creating a mixed ``EntitySet`` containing a mix of Dask and pandas entities.

 DFS Limitations
 ***************
-There are a few key limitations when generating a feature matrix from a Dask entityset.
+There are a few key limitations when generating a feature matrix from a Dask ``EntitySet``.

 If a ``cutoff_time`` parammeter is passed to ``featuretools.dfs()`` it must either be a single cutoff time value, or a pandas dataframe.
 The current implementation does not support the use of a Dask dataframe for cutoff time values.